-The Federal Reserve Bank of Cleveland continues to make diversity & inclusion strides with the support of the Office of Diversity and Inclusion (ODI).
-ODI fosters an inclusive environment both inside and outside of the Bank through fulfillment of its OMWI responsibilities, supporting bankwide inclusion, and engaging in data analysis to ensure our understanding of where we are and how that aligns with our strategies.
-The Bank and ODI are dedicated to sustaining an environment where diversity is valued and differences are viewed as strengths.
+The Federal Reserve Bank of Cleveland continues to make strides in diversity and inclusion with the support of the Office of Diversity and Inclusion (ODI).
+ODI fosters an inclusive environment both inside and outside of the Bank through fulfilling its Office of Minority and Women Inclusion (OMWI) responsibilities, supporting Bankwide inclusion, and measuring and assessing our diversity and inclusion progress and how our current efforts align with our strategies.
+The Bank and ODI are dedicated to sustaining an environment in which diversity is valued and differences are strengths.
 Our plans and actions are designed to leverage the opportunities that diversity presents.
-We are working to create a richly collaborative environment that fosters employee engagement and establishes the Bank as a premier organization in our community.
+We are working to create a richly collaborative environment that values diversity and inclusion and fosters employee engagement to establish the Bank as a premier organization in our communities.

-The core mission of the Federal Reserve Supplier Diversity Program is providing minority- and women-owned businesses access to opportunities for doing business with the Reserve Banks.
-The Reserve Banks collectively work together to identify opportunities to further the System’s supplier diversity programs, practices, and actions.
-Our policy is to purchase goods and services from minority-owned, women-owned, and small businesses whenever possible.
+In addition to diversity among our employees, we also work for diversity among the companies with whom we do business.
+The core mission of the Federal Reserve Bank of Cleveland’s Supplier Diversity Program is providing minority- and women-owned businesses access to opportunities for doing business with us.
+The Cleveland Fed works with other Reserve Banks to identify ways to enrich the Federal Reserve System’s supplier diversity programs, practices, and actions.
+The Cleveland Fed’s policy is to purchase goods and services from minority-owned, women-owned, and small businesses whenever possible.

 The Federal Reserve System also provides a development program for minority-owned institutions, Partnership for Progress.

-The Federal Reserve Bank of Cleveland and ODI are committed to serving the communities across our District in Ohio, Western Pennsylvania, Northern Kentucky and the panhandle of West Virginia.
-We participate in the Fed Scholars Program, a seven-week immersion work program for select local high school students from underrepresented areas in Northeast Ohio.
-The Learning Center and Money Museum in both Cleveland and Cincinnati provide on-site financial education and mentoring to students in those regions.
+The Federal Reserve Bank of Cleveland is committed to serving the communities across our District in Ohio, western Pennsylvania, the northern panhandle of West Virginia, and eastern Kentucky.
+The Learning Center and Money Museums in both Cleveland and Cincinnati provide onsite financial education and mentoring to students in these regions.